Marseille Metro: Planned developments

-A 5 km extension of line 2 to La Pomme railway station is planned for 2030.
-This extension will include 6 new stations.

-Several other long-term extensions, including a northern extension of line 2 and a third line, are being considered.

 In 2012, it was projected that the MPM76 rolling stock would be replaced starting in 2020.

 The new rolling stock built by Alstom will be gradually rolled out at the end of 2024 and will be operated first with a driver and then fully automatic when all the old trains are replaced.
 The new rolling stock will have open gangways and will have a frequency of 90 seconds.
 The stations will all be equipped with platform screen doors and retrofitted with accessibility.

+A 15* km extension of line 2 to La Pomme railway station is planned for 2030-2035*.
+This extension will include 6 new stations.

+Several other long-term extensions, including a northern extension of line 3 and a fourth line, are being considered.
+The cost is estimated to be 125* million euros.: